RealityETH/reality-eth-monorepo/packages/dapp/docs/fees.rst

 Question fee
 ------------

 A fee set (optionally) by the arbitrator for asking a question.

-This is intended to be used as an anti-spam measure if the network fees are insufficient.
+This fee is intended to be used as an anti-spam measure if the network fees are insufficient.

 Set by the arbitrator.